lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 via a publicly accessible URL; however, an RSP login is still required.

 One application is to construct URLs for your ADQL queries, enabling you to share these links with collaborators for efficient communication or save them for future reuse, avoiding the need to repopulate the ADQL edit box each time.
-Here are some examples.
+Use the following examples as a guide to construct your own.

 **1. Exploring the Object table**